nasal-lang-community/nasal/README.md

 Lastly, I've also always wanted a good excuse to read [Crafting Interepreters by Robert Nystrom](https://craftinginterpreters.com/), so I may very well shoehorn knowledge from that book into the codebases see what happens.

-Basically this is a big science experiment.
+Basically, this is just a big science experiment.

 ## Specification
 You can view a work-in-progress [Nasal specification](SPECIFICATION.md) here.
 It's not adding or proposing anything new, just codifying the language as-is into a proper specification or standard as most languages tend to have.

+## License

+The Nasal language was released under the GNU GPLv2.
+Naturally, this repository, being a fork and a deriviative of the original, follows suit.

+## Credits

+Nasal is a programming language over 20 years in the making developed by Andy Ross and countless members of the FlightGear team.
+The original version can be found on GitHub [here](https://github.com/andyross/nasal).